San Chan (SAN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 San Chan Historical Price

-According to the latest data gathered on San Chan live price page, the current price of San Chan is 0.00260942USD.
-The circulating supply of San Chan(SAN) is 911.99M SAN , giving it a market capitalization of $2.38M.
+According to the latest data gathered on San Chan live price page, the current price of San Chan is 0.00213382USD.
+The circulating supply of San Chan(SAN) is 911.99M SAN , giving it a market capitalization of $2.01M.

 How Does San Chan (SAN) Price Prediction Module Work?